SiyiP/med-linked-blog-starter-md/Hematology Oncology (block 9)/*C -biochem.md

 NADPH >> than nadp+, so it's a reducing agent NAD+>>>nadh, so it's an oxidizing agent

-upregulation in tissues that have steroid synthesis (adrenal, testes, ovary), fatty synthesis (liver, adipose, mammary gland)
+==upregulation in tissues that have steroid synthesis (adrenal, testes, ovary), fatty synthesis (liver, adipose, mammary gland)==
 - also phagocytes have the msot nadph !!!
-- RBCs too = **they got no mt, so they rely on PPP for ALL of their NADPH... and they need to have glutathione on deck bc it's a ROS environment from o2.**
+- ==RBCs too = **they got no mt, so they rely on PPP for ALL of their NADPH... and they need to have glutathione on deck bc it's a ROS environment from o2.**==

 iron redox states.... we can have fe3+ methemoglobin with low affinity for o2...
-- caused by deficiency of nadh methemoglobin reductase
+- ==caused by deficiency of nadh methemoglobin reductase==
-- also we have to maintain good reducing conditions with nadph bc of folding, we have misfolding if the sulfhydril groups make unintnended disulfide bonds
+- ==also we have to maintain good reducing conditions with nadph bc of folding, we have misfolding if the sulfhydril groups make unintnended disulfide bonds==
-- heinz bodies = **if rbcs are under oxidative stress, these are denatured hb protein aggregates**
+- ==heinz bodies = **if rbcs are under oxidative stress, these are denatured hb protein aggregates**==
 - bite cells occur as the spleen macrophages bite the rbcs to clear up the heinz bodis

 beutler fluorescent spot test = for deficincy of glucose 6p dh